25 Tips and Tricks to Negotiate Travel Nursing Pay and Contracts

 Find your next travel healthcare job on BluePipes!

 So, for travel nurses, negotiating is about more than just money.
-Be sure to review our ultimate travel nursing contract checklist for more on how manage contracts.
+It’s also about working conditions, financial protections and power dynamics.
+Be sure to review our ultimate travel nursing contract checklist for more on how to evaluate travel nursing contracts.

 2. Can You Negotiate Travel Nurse Pay with All Agencies?